Code-Institute-Submissions/the-shamans-cat/README.md

 *   The FAQs are displayed in Bootstrap accordion component which breaks up the text so not one large block overwhelming the user.
 The user clicks on the question they want to reveal the answer to.
 The question text becomes bold and underlined as well as highlighted, to indicate to the user the question that has been selected.
 A drop down section appears directly beneath the active question.
 On selecting another question the previously selected question closes and the new one opens.
 *   If they choose the user can then contact the practitioner by the 'Contact me to book a session' button directly above the FAQs section, or by the other two 'contact me' buttons, (one in the hero image jumbotron or one in the footer) or via the Contact page and complete the contact form as described above.

-_**5. As a potential client looking for a shamanic energy healer, I can find out about the shamanic healer, what sessions entail, read testimonials, view pricing and can contact the practitioner via the contact form to book a session.**_
-*   The user can

 _**6. As a returning visitor, deciding to work with the practitioner, I can find the pricing and contact details easily.**_